 Go Christmas shopping in Montpellier

-One of our favourite spots to shop in Cheltenham is the Montpellier district, where you’ll find lots of interesting independent stores for unique Christmas gifts.
+One of our favourite spots for Cheltenham Christmas shopping is Montpellier, where you’ll find lots of interesting independent stores for unique gifts.
 Like the Gloucestershire Guild of Craftsmen, which features products from the Guild’s designer-makers, including leatherwork, ceramics, furniture and textiles, perfect for anyone who appreciates good craftsmanship.

 Admire the decorations at the Queen’s Hotel